HimanshuRag/Financial-analysis-portfolio/README.md

 ```

 Replace `your-username` with your GitHub username.
 If you prefer to push manually, create an empty repo on GitHub, then add the remote and push.

+Contributing
+- Bug reports and pull requests are welcome.
+For significant changes, open an issue first to discuss the proposed change.

+License
+- This project is licensed under the MIT License — see `LICENSE` for details.